ptupitsyn/ptupitsyn.github.io/_posts/2024-11-22-Ignite-on-NET-9.md

 # Investigation

-Recently we got a [report](https://lists.apache.org/thread/4080xyvyqljqq0oczj6cf0fskmqjpdzq) from a user that Ignite crashes on startup after .NET 9 upgrade with a mysterious error:
+Recently we got a [report](https://lists.apache.org/thread/4080xyvyqljqq0oczj6cf0fskmqjpdzq) from a user that Ignite crashes after .NET 9 upgrade with a mysterious error:

 ```
 process 7692 exited with code -1073740791 (0xc0000409)